reduxjs/reselect/README.md

 > The examples in this section require React Redux v4.3.0 or greater

+> An alternative approach be found in [re-reselect](https://github.com/toomuchdesign/re-reselect)

 To share a selector across multiple `VisibleTodoList` components while passing in `props` **and** retaining memoization, each instance of the component needs its own private copy of the selector.

 Let’s create a function named `makeGetVisibleTodos` that returns a new copy of the `getVisibleTodos` selector each time it is called: